olets/zsh-abbr/README.md

 # load zsh-abbr
 ```

-Note that the default file is created the first time zsh-abbr is run.
+The default file is created the first time zsh-abbr is run.
 If you customize the path, you may want to delete the default file or even the default zsh-abbr config directory.

+_Note: order in the file will not necessarily be preserved, as zsh does not order associative arrays._

 ### Bindings